Globski/AirBnB_clone/README.md

 - **Property Management:** Listing creation, media upload, availability calendar, and booking management.
 - **Booking and Reservation:** Search, filter, instant booking, reservation confirmation, and cancellation policy.
 - **Admin Dashboard:** Overview of key metrics, user and property management, and booking management.

-### User Management

-- Registration: Users can easily register for an account by providing necessary details such as username, email, and password.
-- Authentication: Secure authentication mechanisms ensure that only authorized users can access the application.
-- Profile Management: Users can update their profiles, including adding profile pictures, changing passwords, and updating contact information.
-- Social Authentication: Integration with social media platforms allows users to log in using their existing accounts, enhancing convenience and user experience.

-### Property Management

-- Listing Creation: Property owners can create detailed listings for their accommodations, including property type, location, amenities, and pricing.
-- Media Upload: Users can upload multiple images and videos to showcase their properties effectively, attracting potential guests.
-- Availability Calendar: A calendar view allows property owners to manage availability dates, block off booked dates, and update availability status easily.
-- Booking Management: Property owners can view and manage bookings for their properties, including confirming, modifying, or canceling reservations.

-### Booking and Reservation

-- Search and Filter: Users can search for properties based on location, dates, price range, number of guests, and amenities, with advanced filtering options for personalized results.
-- Instant Booking: Instant booking feature allows users to make immediate reservations without waiting for host approval, providing flexibility and convenience.
-- Reservation Confirmation: Users receive instant confirmation upon booking, along with details such as booking ID, property information, and payment summary.
-- Cancellation Policy: Clear and transparent cancellation policies are provided to users, outlining refund conditions and penalties for cancellations.

-### Payment Integration

-- Payment Gateways: Integration with popular payment gateways such as Stripe, PayPal, and Square enables users to make secure payments using various methods, including credit/debit cards, digital wallets, and bank transfers.
-- SSL Encryption: All payment transactions are encrypted with SSL (Secure Sockets Layer) technology to protect sensitive financial information and ensure data security.
-- Payment Confirmation: Users receive payment confirmation and receipts for successful transactions, providing peace of mind and transparency throughout the booking process.

-### Admin Dashboard

-- Dashboard Overview: An intuitive dashboard provides administrators with an overview of key metrics, including total users, bookings, revenue, and property listings.
-- User Management: Administrators can manage user accounts, including creating new accounts, disabling accounts, and resetting passwords.
-- Property Management: Comprehensive property management tools allow administrators to review and moderate property listings, ensuring compliance with community guidelines and quality standards.
-- Booking Management: Administrators can view and manage all bookings, including reviewing reservations, resolving disputes, and handling cancellations.

 ## Learning Objectives